 Example 1

-The IMAGE() function is easy to use.
+The IMAGE() function is simple to use.
 You just need to enter the URL path to the image and the cell where the image should be placed, and Excel (Calc) will automatically insert the required image:

 =IMAGE(source; destination; sizing)